-From the study since cholesterol, triglyceride, low density lipoprotein was higher in diabetic patients and are associated with risk factors as coronary artery disease, cardiovascular disease, artherosclerotic diseases, atherothrombotic complications and deficiency of vitamin k, care has to be taken in managing the disease.
+From the study since cholesterol, triglyceride and low density lipoproteinwere higher in patients with diabetes and are associated with risk factors as coronary artery disease, cardiovascular disease, artherosclerotic diseases, atherothrombotic complications and deficiency of vitamin k, care has to be taken in managing the disease.
+Also, high density lipoprotein and hemoglobin were lower in studied population, which are not to the advantage of the patients.
+This is because low HDL is associated with an increased risk of cardiovascular disease